webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 - It can be difficult to reproduce some problems in overly simplified mini test web apps.
 - It can be very time-consuming preparing suitable test web apps completely from scratch.

 This test web app template is designed to at least help address that 2nd point.
-It provides some JSF XHTML example test pages and some supporting Java classes for you to <u>copy then adapt</u> to quickly prepare your own test cases, along with some developer comments to help you on your way.
+It provides some JSF XHTML example test pages and some supporting Java classes for you to **copy then adapt** to quickly prepare your own test cases, along with some developer comments to help you on your way.
 Read on for how it works.